Bdiaz60/bdiaz.github.io/index.md

 * Lab 1

-    Part 1 was a very notable Lab.
+    Part one was a very notable Lab.
 At the time, it was very confusing.
     Although getting a clone, and pushing my code for the first time was very exciting.

 * Lab 7

-    Part 2 was very interesting to me, as I have started playing blackjack with my brother.
+    Part two was very interesting to me, as I have started playing blackjack with my brother.
 Being able to code a game, and tell him about it, is very impressive.

 * Lab 10

-    Part 2 was very intersting on my behalf, since it was the time we started to learn about vectors.
+    Part two was very intersting on my behalf, since it was the time we started to learn about vectors.
 Being able to call out a specific term from a stored area was quite fascinating.